 Some say networking is the best way to find a job.
-Others swear by job boards, discount classified ads, online social networks and most recently, search engines.
+Others swear by job boards, classified ads, online social networks and most recently, search engines.
 Regardless of your preferred method, at some point in the selection process, you will be asked to produce a resume.

 How do you make your resume stand out from hundreds?
 In one word: Content.

 - Your resume must be current.
 Even if you’ve had the same job for the last 10 years, you should update your resume to reflect your recent accomplishments.
 Highlight your participation on a large project, or focus on a new procedure you implemented.

 - Tailor your resume to the specific job for which you are applying.
 To accommodate high volumes of resumes, many employers use electronic recruiting tools for the screening process.
 These tools are able to scan resumes for key words (read: skills) that are relevant to a specific job.
 One helpful hint is to use similar words from the actual job description to describe the skills on your resume.

 Word of caution: Do not say you have a particular skill if you don’t.
 Stretching the truth will eventually come back to haunt you.
 A misrepresentation of any kind is a poor reflection of your integrity and in some cases will get you fired.